-REPORT SUMMARY: Incirlik Air Base is pleased to provide you the 2023 Consumer Confidence/Annual Water Quality Report.
+REPORT SUMMARY: Incirlik Air Base is pleased to provide you the 2024 Consumer Confidence/Annual Water Quality Report.
 This report complies with the notification requirements found in 40 CFR 141, National Primary Drinking Water Regulations and Department of the Air Force Instruction 48-144, Drinking Water Surveillance Program.

 This report is designed to provide details about where your water comes from, what it contains, information about specific contaminants of interest, and how it compares to standards set by regulatory agencies.
 This report is a snapshot of last year's water quality.
 We are committed to providing you with information, because informed customers are our best allies.
+Drinking water quality is monitored in accordance with the U.S. Department of Defense Final Governing Standards for Turkey (FGS-T).